We love Eat Well for Less on BBC One, which is why we couldn’t be happier about it coming back for its fifth series!

 Eat Well For Less presenters

-Gregg Wallace and Chris Bavin are back for another series of Eat for Less, helping families make smarter decisions when it comes to their food shop and save their pennies as a result.
+Gregg Wallace and Chris Bavin are back for another series of Eat Well for Less, helping families make smarter decisions when it comes to their food shop and save their pennies as a result.
 They’ve been presenting the show together since 2013, but how much do you know about them?

 Who is Gregg Wallace?